davidemaser/heroIO/README.md

 This app will be deprecated shortly in favor of a React.js version.

 NOTE: Version 4.0 of this app is scripted using ES6 compliant javascript.
 This requires the scripts be built prior to being served in production.
 All required dependencies are in package.json.
-Create a preflight via webpack using Gulp and build using npm build.
+Create a preflight via webpack using Gulp and build using npm run build.